HL7/FHIRPath/spec/fluentpath.md

 Divides the left operand by the right operand (numbers only).

 #### + (addition)
-For numbers, add the numbers.
+For integer and decimal, add the operands.
 For strings, concatenates the right operand to the left operand.

 #### - (subtraction)
 Subtracts the right operand from the left operand (numbers only).